nigelredding/act65.github.io/_posts/2016-4-3-PAPERREVIEW_BuildingMachines.md

 ---
 layout: post
 title: Building Machines That Learn and Think Like People
 subtitle: A quick review.
-Notes of my ideas related to the papers, not aimed at explaining it.
+Notes of my ideas related to the paper, not aimed at explaining it.
 rating: 3
 author:
 ---